St. Charles hit-and-run leaves Chicago woman, 88, dead; person of interest in custody

-CHICAGO (WLS) -- A person of interest is in custody in the death of an 88-year-old Chicago woman killed after a pickup truck hit her in St. Charles.
+Police are now analyzing surveillance video that shows the moments before the woman was run over, according to officials.

-The woman, who was in a wheelchair, was crossing Third Street with her son when a 2016 Dodge Ram waiting at the light began making a right turn onto westbound Main Street, witnesses told St. Charles police.
-The pickup struck the woman and continued on Main Street without stopping.
+The woman, who was in a wheelchair, was crossing 3rd Street with her son Friday afternoon when a 2016 Dodge Ram waiting at the light began making a right turn onto westbound Main Street, witnesses told St. Charles police.
+The pickup allegedly struck the woman and continued on Main Street without stopping, police said.

+Avery Macklan was nearby when the incident happened and immediately called 911.

+"I said, 'a woman has been hit by a car - they drove away,' and then I heard the sirens," she recalled.

 The woman was taken to Northwestern Medicine Delnor Hospital, where she was pronounced dead, police said.

+"It is sad because it is a fun weekend here because we are trying to do the scarecrow stroll toned down a bit and then this happens and there is just a wave of emotion on the patio and everyone is just like what now," Macklan said.

-St. Charles police officers are investigating the crash and have a person of interest in custody, as of Saturday morning.
+St. Charles police officers are investigating the crash and have a person of interest in custody, officials said.
+They said they are working to gather more information dn witness statements as they file charges with the Kane County State's Attorney's Office.

+"I am so, so sorry," Macklan said.
+"So unnecessary.
+Life is precious."

 Sun-Times Media contributed to this report.